-In order to determine the opportunity cost of the interest charges you will pay on a home loan, you first need to determine how much these interest charges will add up to over the course of the home loan repayment term (the monthly house payment calculator on this page will help you to do just that).
+To determine the opportunity cost of the interest charges you will pay on a home loan, you first need to determine how much these interest charges will add up to over the home loan repayment term (the monthly house payment calculator on this page will help you to do just that).

 Once you have totaled up the home mortgage interest charges, the next step is to ask yourself, "What else could I spend that money on if I chose not to borrow money to purchase a home?"

 If you're like most people, who ask themselves this question, one of the answers that may not have occurred to you is, "time off from work."

 The Opportunity Cost of Lost Time Off From Work

 Every dollar you spend on home loan interest charges is money that could have been used to meet your other financial obligations.
 This means that if your cost of living averages out to $100 per day, then every $100 you spend on interest charges represents one day that you could have taken off from work had you paid cash for a home rather than borrowed the money to purchase it.
 The monthly house payment calculator on this page will estimate how many 40-hour work weeks it will take you just to pay the interest charges on your home loan.

 Sure, we all need somewhere to live.
 But we do have a choice as to whether we satisfy that need with a $30,000 mobile home or with a $3,000,000 ocean-front mansion.